-Accidents are a part of life.
-There are many ways we can avoid accidents.
+Accidents are a part of life, but there are many ways we can avoid them.

 When it comes to household products, reading the label and following instructions can prevent injury and harm.
 Intentionally abusing products, for any reason, is dangerous and can cause serious injury to yourself and others.

 Product abuse is a growing trend that is perpetuated by Internet challenges, pranks, and hoaxes.
 It’s important to not only resist these dangerous games, but to encourage the people around us to as well.
 When used properly, household products can improve lives by helping maintain our environments.
 When used improperly, the consequences are limitless.
 For information on inhalant abuse, one of the most dangerous forms of product abuse in which household products are inhaled for the purposes of getting high, visit our Inhalant Abuse Prevention program page.